pgxn/pgxnclient/docs/usage.rst

 :samp:`pgxn {COMMAND} --help`.

-The main commands you may be interested in are `install`_ (to download, build and install a distribution extensions into the system) and `load`_ (to load an installed extension into a database).
+The main commands you may be interested in are `install`_ (to download, build and install an extension distribution into the system) and `load`_ (to load an installed extension into a database).
 Commands to perform reverse operations are `uninstall`_ and `unload`_.
 Use `download`_ to get a package from a mirror without installing it.

-There are also informative commands: `search <#pgxn-search>`_ is used to search in the repository, `info`_ to get informations about a distribution.
+There are also informative commands: `search <#pgxn-search>`_ is used to search the network, `info`_ to get information about a distribution.
 `mirror`_ can be used to get a list of mirrors.

 The program can accept a few basic options, to be listed before the command: